 In the ensuing decades, Loewensberg, who was married to designer Hans Coray until 1949, developed her pictorial practice while working in the local textile industry and accepting commissions for applied art.
 A jazz enthusiast, she opened City-Discount, a record store, in Zurich in the 1960s.
 From this point on her work focused on shapes and series that broke from the strictures of concrete art and moved closer to the ideas of color field painting, Pop art, and minimalist art.

-The MAMCO exhibition is structured around the artist’s progression.
-Taking as its starting point her entire generation’s relationship to the grid system as a rational organizing principle, the exhibition shows the proliferation of this movement starting in the 1950s and emphasizes the importance of music and the applied arts in Loewensberg’s early pieces.
-It also reveals the artist’s freer use of shape and color that culminated in her series from the 1970s and 1980s, works that reflect the influence of two contemporaneous movements, serial art, and radical abstraction.
+The MAMCO exhibition was structured around the artist’s progression.
+Taking as its starting point her entire generation’s relationship to the grid system as a rational organizing principle, the exhibition showed the proliferation of this movement starting in the 1950s and emphasized the importance of music and the applied arts in Loewensberg’s early pieces.
+It also revealed the artist’s freer use of shape and color that culminated in her series from the 1970s and 1980s, works that reflect the influence of two contemporaneous movements, serial art, and radical abstraction.

 - Curated by Lionel Bovier